 Call us at 774-776-7366 or email firstname.lastname@example.org

 Check out our wholesale case product guide to see case quantities and pricing.
-If you’re wondering how much your group could earn by marking up the products, we’ve done the math for you.
+If you’re wondering how much your group could earn by marking up the products, we’ve given you some examples of how you might price the products.

 Some groups want to keep prices as low as possible for their shoppers.
 They divide the cost of the wholesale case by the number of items in it, and then round up to the nearest dollar.
 Others mark the products up a little bit more, closer to what you might see in a retail store.
 Either way, small-scale farmers benefit!